GrinonBarrett/Taksidos/Extras/Pantheon.md

 Meolasine deities are shared with outside cultures and are not exactly a trademark of the meolasine culture.
 Likewise, deities of other cultures may also see some tributes from the meolas peoples.
 This pantheon represents the core of deities which the state supports publicly.

 #### Akhrer
 A god of death, fermentation, and knowledge.
 A quadron of death and the patron deity of alchemists.
 Akhrer is also worshiped by makers of win, beer, and any distillate.
 It is said the Akhrer onced walked the lands making substances from whatever he could find and sharing it with the people.
 This brought beer, wine, spirits, and even alchemy to all- but also cursed us with poisons and death in the process.
-AS punishment, akhrer's role became that of an observant guide.
+As punishment, akhrer's role became that of an observant guide.
 He is not an uncommon alernative patron for clergy.

 #### Breretha
 Goddess of life and harvest.
 She draws in each seed a plan for its growth that it may thrive just as intended.
 It is said that if one of your seeds grows into a different plant than expected, she has a plan for it.
 Some small temples have been errected at the sites of such plants and their attendants can be quite hospitable to adventurers.
 The most common of patron deities in the meolasine pantheon.

 #### Imuria
 Sower of clouds and warden against evil.
 She sows clouds into the very tapestry  of the sky that the might unfurl where needed.
-SHe made Zyclode's shield and set him about on his mission to ensure the rrains.
+She made Zyclode's shield and set him about on his mission to ensure the rains.
 Interestingly, the Korventennain have a similar goddess in their pantheon.

 #### Othmazdo
 A god of life, death, and vengeance.
 He is one of the quadrons of the afterlife.
 He is a common patron for members of the military class.